Trams in Kolkata: 1990–2005: Later developments and mass closures

 The system had degraded by the 1990s, and Minister for Transport Shyamal Chakraborty planned to close the network.
 In 1995, the High Court terminus closed for the reconstruction of Strand Road.
 Rails and wires were removed from there and from Strand Road, Hare Street, and Shahid Khudiram Basu Road and it is now the site of the newest Kolkata High Court centenary building.
 However, Melbourne tram conductor Roberto D'Andrea befriended fellow Calcutta conductors during a 1994 visit.
-When D'Andrea heard about the planned network closure, he suggested an art project to decorate the trams (as was done in his home city).
+When D'Andrea heard about the planned network closure, he suggested an art project called Tramjatra.
 The project increased public awareness of the network and its value, ultimately saving it at that time.

 However closures were continued.
-In 1998, the Gariahat Depot–Gariahat Junction link on Lila Roy Sarani closed for construction of the Gariahat overpass.
-It was early planned to relaying tram tracks on two sides of the road under the overpass, but it was finally cancelled because of then Mayor Subrata Mukherjee.
+In 1998, the Gariahat Depot–Gariahat Junction link on Lila Roy Sarani closed for construction of the Gariahat flyover.
+It was early planned to relay tram tracks on two sides of the road under the flyover, but it was finally cancelled because of the former Mayor Subrata Mukherjee.
 During his reign, tram network again got on threat of closure, because he was a strong anti-tram person.
-Four years later, the Mominpur–Behala route on Diamond Harbour Road closed for the construction of an overpass in Taratala.
-Although it was initially planned to relaying tracks on the overpass after its completion, the road was later converted to a national highway and the plan was dismissed.
+Four years later, the Mominpore–Behala route on Diamond Harbour Road was closed for the construction of an flyover in Taratala.
+Although it was initially planned to relay tracks on the flyover after its completion, the road was later converted to a national highway and the plan was dismissed.

-Mass Concretization
+2006–2025: Mass concretisation of tram tracks and more closure of Routes

-In 2004, state government decided to deserve all grass-bed reserved tracks from tram only operation, and replace it by concrete bed.
+In 2004, state government decided to de-reserve all grass-bed reserved tracks from tram only operation, and replace it by concrete bed.
 Cobblestone bed tracks were also planned to be replaced by concrete bed.
 For this reason, Shyambazar to Galiff Street section was closed, and modification of Shyambazar junction done by now tram service could continue from Rajabazar to Belgachia instead of Galiff Street.
 Rails and overhead lines were removed from part of the Bidhan Sarani route.
-In 2008, Binay Badal Dinesh Bag terminus was largely redesigned for construction of underground car parking.
+In 2008, BBD Bag terminus was largely redesigned for construction of underground car parking.